ARMmbed/mbed-os-example-mesh-minimal/README.md

 }
 ```

-Desired work flow in such situations (if it may arise) should be:
+Desired work flow for switching the platform:

-1. Checking the platform pinmap from [mbed Platforms](https://developer.mbed.org/platforms/).
+1. Check the platform pin map from [mbed Platforms](https://developer.mbed.org/platforms/).
-2. Making sure that the desired GPIO pin is free by looking at the data sheet of the particular MCU.
+2. Make sure that the desired GPIO pin is free by looking at the data sheet of the particular MCU.
 Most of the data sheets are available on [mbed Platforms](https://developer.mbed.org/platforms/).
-3. If necessary, change the pin or pins by using the mbed -OS config mechanism.
-You can get more informations about the configuration system in the [documentation](https://github.com/ARMmbed/mbed-os/blob/master/docs/config_system.md)
+3. If necessary, change the pin or pins by using the mbed OS config mechanism.
+To get more information about the configuration system see the [documentation](https://github.com/ARMmbed/mbed-os/blob/master/docs/config_system.md).